DevyManish/personal-portfolio/README.md

 A site to summa my works and talents.
 ## Installation

-Install my project with npm
+Install this portfolio with npm

 ```bash
   npm install